peterjc/thapbi-pict/docs/negatives.rst

 The spike-in controls are assumed to be in the database, by default under the synthetic "genus" but that is configurable.
-Similar sequences in the samples are considered to be spike-ins and ignored in the threshold calculations above.
+Similar sequences in the samples are considered to be spike-ins.
 While the PCR noise is typically just a few base pair changes, we also found large deletions relatively common.
 The matching is therefore relaxed, currently based on *k*-mer content.

 Conversely, the presence of the synthetic controls in any of the biological samples is also problematic.
 Since our synthetic control sequences are in